 Research shows that activities that help us live and appreciate being in the present will make us feel more fulfilled.
 Try to develop a mindset where you’re living in the present moment and not always worrying about your job.
 In the long run, it will be an essential step to having a career you love.

-If you’re desperately searching for an activity to help you live more in the moment, here are a few ideas:
+If you’re desperately searching for an activity to help you live more at the moment, here are a few ideas:

 It’s easy to get caught up in the details of each of our days and forget to invest in the big picture of our life.
 But this is your one life to live; use these tools to actively and consistently invest in yourself to live your absolute best life.